-The School Districts are paid annually by the City for their portion of school taxes which are more than two years old.
+The City School District is paid annually by the City for their portion of school taxes which are greater than two years old.
 The General Fund annually reimburses the Water, Sewer, and Garbage Special Revenue Funds in full for uncollected rents or fees.
 The City only reimburses the County for taxes collected.
 In the event the City sells any property it has acquired as a result of the nonpayment of taxes in accordance with the Charter of the City, the City will share with the County, Library and BID all losses and gains proportionate to the liens outstanding.